JaneliaSciComp/idservice/README.md

 ### Installation

-If you have Go installed, you can install idserver with:
+If you have Go installed, you can install `idservice` with:

     % go install github.com/JaneliaSciComp/idservice@latest